 Your diet is a critical part of your teeth whitening routine.
 You work hard to achieve a bright, beautiful smile.
 You may think that a few treats won’t hurt your teeth.
 But some foods stain teeth quite easily.
-A Uptown Charlotte general dentist recommends that you pay close attention to the type of foods you and your children eat.
+An Uptown Charlotte general dentist recommends that you pay close attention to the type of foods you and your children eat.
 You may not realize that you are damaging your teeth until it has already happened.
 Take good care of your teeth by avoiding these foods as much as possible.

 Berries are incredibly healthy for your body.
 But you should still eat them in moderation for good oral health.
-Blueberries are especially harmful for a good smile.
+Blueberries are especially harmful to a good smile.
 Look at the purple juices that come out of blueberries when you squeeze them or eat them.
 That juice can change your tongue colors and put a layer of purple film on your teeth.

 Deep, red sauces can also stain those pearly white teeth.
 Pasta sauces are the main culprits in this group.
 Many people eat pasta multiple times per week.
 It can take as long as an hour for some people to finish a pasta meal.
 That’s a long time for these sauces to stay on your teeth.
 Ketchup is also a food that stains teeth quite easily.
 Try to keep consumption to a minimum.